-Also if this post has peaked your interest in cooking other fruit, check-out some of the other roasted or grilled fruit recipes such as these roasted plums.
+Also if this post has piqued your interest in cooking other fruit, check-out some of the other roasted or grilled fruit recipes such as these roasted plums.

 Dope beats, fresh eats, enjoy this roasted watermelon steak as a fancy appetizer or as the main item in any simple salad recipe.
-Arugula, feta, watermelon, and a simple vinaigrette works well and is a go to summer salad if we have leftover steak.
+Arugula, feta, watermelon, and a simple vinaigrette works well and is a go-to summer salad if we have leftover steak.
 However I admit, there is something cool about enjoying this steak as you would a steak at your favorite steakhouse.
-My son and I fancy knife and fork it.
+My son and I get fancy and just knife and fork it.

 - 1 small watermelon